leomil72/LM80C/readme.md

 ## Files
 The files in this repo are organized in folders:
-- Folders numbered from "01" to "09": the contain the first tests I made and the computer without the video section, that you can replicate to work solely through the serial line.
+- Folders whose names start with "01-" through "09-": they contain the first tests I made and the computer without the video section, that you can replicate to work solely through the serial line.
-- Folders numbered "10" and "11" contain the releases that had preliminary support for video output.
+- Folders whose names start with "10-" and "11-" contain the releases that had preliminary support for video output.
 - Folder named "12-Home computer" contains the actual schematic of the LM80C computer and the main file of the firmware.
 Every release adds some functionality to the original Nascom BASIC.
 The greater the release number is the newer the firmware is.
-- Folder named "Include" contains the sub-folders with the files needed to compile the firmware.
+- Folder named "include" contains the sub-folders with the files needed to compile the firmware.
 They are: "basic", "bootloader","psg", and "vdp".
 Each sub-folder contains the releases of the corresponding module of the firmware.
 - Folder named "Roms" contains pre-compiled binary files ready to be burned into the EEPROM chip.
-- Folder named "Manuals" contains useful manuals for the CPU, the peripheral chips, the video and audio chips, and a couple of text files that illustrate the main features of the LM80C and the reference manual of its BASIC language.
+- Folder named "Manuals" contains useful manuals for the CPU, the peripheral chips, the video and audio chips, and a couple of  files that illustrate the main features of the LM80C and the reference manual of its BASIC language.

 ---